-7. Promotions.
-When an employee is promoted from one classification to another within the bargaining unit, the employee's actual salary for the position into which the employee is promoted shall be at least 2.5% greater than the employee's salary at the formerly held position and/or at least 2.5% greater than the salary the employee would have been entitled to had the employee retained the formerly held position for ninety (90) additional days.

-- 8. Layoffs and Recall Procedures.
+- 7. Promotions.
+When an employee is promoted from one classification to another within the bargaining unit, the employee's actual salary for the position into which the employee is promoted shall be at least 5% greater than the employee's salary at the formerly held position and/or at least 5% greater than the salary the employee would have been entitled to had the employee retained the formerly held position for ninety (90) additional days. - 8.
+Layoffs and Recall Procedures.
 For the purpose of layoff, seniority shall be defined as an employee's length of continuous service with the bargaining unit in a full-time or part-time status (based on total hours). - a.
 Layoff Procedures: In the event of a layoff, seniority and ability shall be the factors in determining which employees, within the affected classification within a department will be laid off.
 When ability is substantially equal, seniority shall be the determining factor.
 Ability shall be determined by use of the employee's performance evaluations within the last two (2) years within the affected classification.
 No regular employees shall be laid off while there are temporary or new trial service employees serving within the affected classification within the Department.
-Laid off employees shall be given two (2) weeks' notice, in writing, or, at the County's option, two (2) weeks of separation pay. - b.
+Laid off employees shall be given two (2) weeks' notice, in writing, or, at the County's option, two (2) weeks of separation pay.

+- b.
 Recall within Department of Layoff: When the County rehires in a department after a layoff has occurred, the County shall first attempt to rehire those employees who were laid off from the affected classification within the department within the previous year in the reverse order of their layoff, if they are available for work.
 In addition, employees laid off within the previous year may be considered, if available for work, for positions of equal or lower classifications for which they meet the minimum qualifications.
 Such rehired employees shall return with bargaining unit seniority for purposes of computing fringe benefits, except the period of layoff shall not be counted.
 Laid off employees shall retain seniority for recall purposes for twelve (12) months following the effective date of the layoff.
 Fringe benefits shall include vacation leave, sick leave and longevity. - c.
 Re-employment in Other Departments: Laid-off employees may request to be considered for re-employment in other County departments for positions within current classifications or any equal or lower classifications for which they are determined to meet the minimum qualifications.
-Laid-off employees shall notify the County Human Resources Office and shall complete a Layoff Personnel Form identifying the positions for which they are potentially qualified.
-Qualified employees shall receive consideration by individual departments prior to open recruitment and hiring of new employees for regular full-time or regular part-time position vacancies.
-Laid-off employees shall be eligible to receive such consideration for a period of twelve (12) months from their effective date of layoff. - It shall be the responsibility of the employee on layoff to inform the County of any change of address.
-Notification of recall shall be by certified mail, and employee response required within ten (10) working days of notification. - d.
+The laid off employee must meet the minimum qualifications for the position in order to be considered for reemployment.
+Qualified employees may receive consideration by individual departments prior to open recruitment and hiring of new employees for regular full-time or regular part-time position vacancies.
+Laid-off employees shall be eligible to receive such consideration for a period of twelve (12) months from their effective date of layoff.

+It shall be the responsibility of the employee on layoff to inform the County of any change of address.
+Notification of recall shall be by certified mail, and employee response required within ten (10) working days of notification.

+d.
 Employees laid off from their classification(s) may "bump" the least senior employee in an equal or lower classification previously held by the employee within the same department and for which they are qualified to perform with minimal in-house training.

-Section H - Overtime.
+Section H - Overtime